Special Issue, October 6 and 8, 2010

 October 6 | October 8

-On October 6 and 8, we went up to Buck's Lake, at about 5000 ft., and found lots of different species again.
+On October 6 and 8, we went up to about 5200 ft. and found lots of different species again.

-The other mushrooms at that spot included a rosette of Phaeolus schweinitzii and some mushrooms that looked like a boletus edulis except they had pinkish pore tubes.
-I think it is a Tylopilus of some kind.
+The other mushrooms at that spot included a rosette of Phaeolus schweinitzii and some Boletus edulis.

-We the went to a campground near the lake, and found more of the "Tylopilus", plus the usual bunch of various Russulas.
+We the went to a campground near the lake, and found more edulis, plus the usual bunch of various Russulas.

-On the Buck's Lake loop trail at the north end of the lake, we saw lots more mushrooms than the last time we were there just a week ago, including more "Tylopilus", Gastoboletus, Ramaria, Ganoderma, Russula, Chroogomphus, Suillus, Albatrellus, and a few other Boletes.
+On the Buck's Lake loop trail at the north end of the lake, we saw lots more mushrooms than the last time we were there just a week ago, including more B. edulis, Gastoboletus, Ramaria, Ganoderma, Russula, Chroogomphus, Suillus, Albatrellus, and a few other Boletes.

 Below are several of the pictures taken: